Vegan Sticky Tofu Bao

 Turn the dough out onto a lightly floured surface, and knead for 6 minutes, until the dough is soft, smooth and bouncy.
 Add an extra tbsp of water if the dough feels stiff or dry.
 Place the dough into a lightly oiled bowl, cover with a damp tea towel and leave to rise until doubled in size - around 1.5-2 hours.

-After an hour of rising, start preparing the filling.
+Half way through the rising time, start preparing the filling.
 Combine the spring onions, garlic, ginger, hoisin sauce, soy sauce, vinegar and 1 tbsp sesame oil in a bowl.
 Add the tofu and stir it gently to coat it in the marinade.
-Let sit for 20 minutes.
+Let it sit for 20 minutes.